yllvar/Ai_Pdf_Reseach/README.md

 3. Obtain answers and insights: After submitting your question, the system will process the PDF content, generate an answer based on the query, and provide additional analysis or insights related to the answer.

-To elevate the functionality, usability, and overall value of your PDF question-answering app.
-Here is the future improvements that will be implemented in the future:
+To elevate the functionality, usability and overall value question-answering app, here is the future improvements that will be implemented in the future:

 1. **Improved Text Processing:**
    - [ ] Implement more advanced text processing techniques to handle complex PDF structures, such as tables, images with captions, and footnotes.